Upper Rideau Lake, Ontario, Canada

 - Statistics / Weather / Helpful Links

 Looking for Upper Rideau Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Upper Rideau Lake holds a prominent place in Ontario’s ‘other Cottage Country’.
 Although many think of the area around Lake Muskoka as Eastern Canada’s vacation playground, serious boaters all know about Upper Rideau Lake.
 A marvel of early 1800s ingenuity, the Rideau Canal is the oldest continuously operated canal in North America.
 Upper Rideau Lake lies just about midway along the route of the canal, which connects Ottawa and Kingston.
 The waterway opened in 1832, leading to the area’s increase in population by opening a route to what was called ‘Upper Canada’.
 Upper Rideau Lake holds the distinction of actually being the western half of a large lake that was split into two water bodies by building the canal.
 A lock and dam separate Upper Rideau Lake and Big Rideau Lake at The Narrows.
 The waterway has been named a UNESCO World Heritage Site.
 Much of the area around Upper Rideau Lake is a part of the Frontenac Arch Biosphere Reserve.